launchdarkly/mcp-server/README.md

 ### Standalone binary installation steps

 You can also run the MCP server as a standalone binary with no additional dependencies.
-You must pull these binaries from available Github releases while specifying the appropriate `tag` value:
+You must pull these binaries from available GitHub releases while specifying the appropriate `tag` value:

 ```bash
 curl -L -o mcp-server \